Veteran Home Care Services

-Since Aid and Attendance allowances increase the pension amount, people who are not eligible for a basic pension due to excessive income may be eligible for pension at these increased rates.
+Since Aid and Attendance allowances increase the pension amount, people who are not eligible for a basic pension due to excessive income may be eligible for a pension at these increased rates.
 (A Veteran or surviving spouse may not receive Aid and Attendance benefits and Housebound benefits at the same time.)

-The Aid & Attendance (A&A) increased monthly pension amount may be added to your monthly pension amount if you require the aid of another person in order to perform personal functions required in everyday living, such as
+The Aid & Attendance (A&A) increased monthly pension amount may be added to your monthly pension amount if you require the aid of another person in order to perform personal functions required in everyday living, such as:

 - Attending to the wants of nature,